freerange/site/soups/weeklinks/week-270-links.snip.markdown

 This is a great article by [Jeremy Keith][].
 I'll give you a little taster but recommend reading it in full.

-> That’s another killer feature of the web: you don’t need anyone else.
+> That's another killer feature of the web: you don't need anyone else.
 You can publish to this world-changing creation without asking anyone for permission.
 I wish it were easier for people to do this: entrusting your heritage to the Yahoos and Pownces of the world is seductively simple …but only in the short term. <%= by('chris-roos') %>

 [Jeremy Keith]: http://adactio.com/